-The Public and Patient Involvement (PPI) Research Unit was established in the School of Medicine by Professor Anne MacFarlane.
+The Public and Patient Involvement (PPI) Research Unit was established in the School of Medicine by Professor Anne MacFarlane, PhD.
 The Unit is designated as a World Health Organization Collaborating Centre for Migrant’s Involvement in Health Research.

-The work of the Unit draws on a variety of disciplines including biostatistics, general practice, psychology, sociology, physiotherapy and speech and language therapy.
-In addition, we have strong collaborative partnerships with community organisations, other academics, health service planners and policy stakeholders in Ireland and abroad.
+The work of the Unit draws on a variety of disciplines including general practice, allied therapies, sociology, anthropology, health promotion, biostatistics and music.
+We have strong collaborative partnerships with community organisations, other academics, health service planners and policy stakeholders in Ireland and abroad.
 We have generated a research income of 11 million euro since our inception in 2011.

-Listen to our podcast 'Why involve public and patients in research'
+Listen to our podcast with Prof Anne MacFarlane 'Why involve public and patients in research'

 Professor Anne MacFarlane, B.A., M.A., PhD.

 Anne is founder and overall academic lead for the PPI Research Unit.
-She is the Head of WHO Collaborating Centre for Migrant’s Involvement in Health Research which is hosted in the Unit.
+She is the Director of WHO Collaborating Centre for Migrant’s Involvement in Health Research which is hosted in the Unit.
 She is a social scientist with more than 25 years’ experience using qualitative research methods in health services research.
 She has specialist expertise in participatory health research, particularly in relation to migrant health.
 Anne is Principal Investigator for a number of participatory health research projects (see our Research tab).
-She is theme lead for Public and Patient Involvement in the Health Research Institute (HRI) which focuses on capacity building for public and patient involvement in health research across topics and disciplines.
+She established and led PPI as a theme in the Health Research Institute (HRI) (2016-2019) to build capacity in the UL health research community for partnered research across topics and disciplines.

 Anne is involved with international collaborations in Europe and North America to advance the evidence base about best practice for PPI and participatory health research.
 She is active in projects with WHO Europe, the International Collaboration for Participatory Health Research and the North American Primary Care Research Group.
 Her current research interests include the sociological concept of space and how this can enhance understanding of participatory spaces in health.